Flxpgnl/KNU_FaceBlurring/README.md

 ### Contribution Opportunities

 - Train a new model capable of more accurately detecting hair along with faces.
-- Fork the repository and create a branch for contributions.
+- Please feel free to fork the repository and create a branch for contributions.
-- Submit a pull request with a detailed description of your changes.
+- Any feedback would be greatly appreciated

+## Future Work

+- Enhance performance with GPU acceleration.
+- Add support for detecting and blurring multiple faces simultaneously in high-density scenes (at the moment my M2 Macbook Air can handle 4 faces).

+## References and Documentation